cloudmesh-community/fa18-523-60/paper/paper.md

 PyPy, and PyPy3.
 The GSSAPI authentication requires pykerberos on Unix or WinKerberos on Windows for installation.

+:o: Now we have another first step, there is typically only one first step in one section

 The first step when working with PyMongo is to create a MongoClient to the running mongod instance [@api-mongodb-com-tutorial].
 It will connect on the default host and port.
 If we want, we can also specify the host and port explicitly [@api-mongodb-com-tutorial].

 One MongoDb instance can connect multiple independent databases.
 The PyMongo use attribute style access on MongoClient instances to access databases.